ErikNoren/entitypicker/README.md

 Here's a [live demo](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=9) to check out some of the features.

+**New in 0.4.4**

+* Bug fix for html5 style data attribute `data-min-length` fixed to set the `minLength` property, not the old minSearchLength property.

 **New in 0.4.3**

 * Added a new callable function `changeSource` which will update the autocomplete's source.
 This is most useful for local data changes.
 It does not udpate any other settings like minLength, delay, etc.